2001... a bad year."

-- Bad Future: The Monarch-ruled one from which Waverider comes.
+- The Monarch-ruled one from which Waverider comes.
 The heroes' futures vary between happy and depressing, but L.E.G.I.O.N. has the worst one.

-- Beware the Superman: Superman in the alternate timeline where he loses Lois Lane to a nuclear bomb and becomes a tough rogue enforcer of nuclear disarmament.
+- Superman in the alternate timeline where he loses Lois Lane to a nuclear bomb and becomes a tough rogue enforcer of nuclear disarmament.

 - Depopulation Bomb: Monarch's ultimate weapon used for destroying all superheroes.
 Captain Atom absorbs all its energy, though, saving the heroes while transporting himself and Monarch back into the prehistoric past.